moshensky/pdf-visual-diff/README.md

 })
 ```

-As you can seen no need to fiddle with any dirs nor names.
+As you can see no need to fiddle with any dirs nor names.
 Needed information is extracted from jest context.